-At the College of Health & Social Sciences, students develop their ability to make a significant, meaningful impact on their communities and society.
-Through classroom learning and practical experience, they receive professional preparation in a variety of fields promoting health, well-being and quality of life.
+At the College of Health & Social Sciences (HSS), students develop their ability to make a significant, meaningful impact on their communities and society.
+Through classroom learning and practical experience, they receive professional preparation in a variety of fields promoting health, well-being, and quality of life.

 Faculty members at the College push the boundaries.
 Their research is rooted in a belief in the potential of scholarship to right a wrong.
-They engage in on-campus and community-based service that effects positive health, social change, intellectual growth and increased quality of life.
+They engage in on-campus and community-based services that effect positive health, social change, intellectual growth, and increased quality of life.
 In their teaching, they strive to cultivate environments committed to deep and meaningful learning experiences.

 College of Health & Social Sciences Funding Initiatives

 Scholarships provide much-needed support to students to defray the cost of attending the University.

 The School of Nursing is committed to meeting the need for more qualified nurses by offering high-quality, experiential instruction.

 The late Morris R. Lewenstein, an SF State professor and founder of the University’s first social science program, was a passionate, lifelong learner.

 The Fellowship program provides SF State students who have faced barriers to pursuing a college education with professional experience in the public sector.